avelgest/principled-material-layers/README.md

 copy of the material (note that the layer will not be affected by any subsequent changes made to the original material).

 A layer’s channels may be added/removed or enabled/disabled in the “Active Layer” panel.
-When a channel disabled/removed from a layer then that layer no longer contributes to the final value of the channel.
+When a channel is disabled/removed from a layer then that layer no longer contributes to the final value of the channel.

-For more information see the documentation.
+For more information see the [documentation](/docs.md).

 ## Limitations
 - UDIMs are not yet supported.
 - Loading materials from an asset library is considered experimental.
 - Early beta version, has not been thoroughly tested (see the issues section of the repository for known bugs).

 ## License
 Principled Material Layer is release under the GNU General Public License, version 2.
 See LICENSE.txt for details.